Pineaptor/Food-Cart-Program/README.md

 This is my first public python project I've created as part of my journey to get a job in programming.
 It's mainly a little demo of while loops paired with if statements.
-I also tried to add resilience to the program so it can deal with unexpected inputs.
+I also tried to add resilience to the program so it can deal with unexpected inputs using else.